jphaugla/datastaxStreamsetsDocker/README.md

 ![StreamsConsumer](README.photos/StreamsSetsBoth.png)

-Data will come from this Sample Data [https://github.com/streamsets/tutorials/blob/master/sample_data/](sample_data)
+Test data came from a streamsets tutorial github but I have copied the data into this github.
+ [https://github.com/streamsets/tutorials/blob/master/sample_data/](sample_data)